jacks4ever/CS4910/metasploit-detection-app/frontend/sounds/README.md

 - **Loop**: Yes (continues during celebration)
 - **Fallback**: Web Audio API generates a crackling electronic sound

+### Pacman-death-sound.mp3
+- **Purpose**: Plays once when the 7th (final) exploit shatters the victim monitor.
+- **Timing**: Fires alongside the glass-break effect that completes the destruction sequence.
+- **Suggested**: Keep the provided retro "Pac-Man death" sample for instant nostalgia cues.
+- **Volume**: Slightly louder foreground sting (0.8 volume setting) layered on top of the glass break.
+- **Fallback**: Web Audio API recreates a quick descending chiptune arpeggio if the MP3 is missing.
+- **Notes**: Ships as `sounds/Pacman-death-sound.mp3`, auto-detected the same way as the other optional assets.

 ## Audio File Sources:

 You can find free sound effects at: